Last Updated on December 17, 2021

 SSD vs HDD

 We have already seen that HDDs can be a little slow.
-For this reason, a video editor may choose a faster alternative, like having an SSD as an internal drive.
-SSDs are faster than HDDs and have become affordable.
+For this reason, a video editor may choose a faster alternative particularly when editing multiple streams or 4K video formats.

 SSDs have no moving parts, don’t generate noise and use less power than HDDs.

 We also talked about two different types of SSDs here i.e the SATA and the NVMe SSDs.

 SATA SSD are basically slower and come in two form factors i.e 2.5″ and M.2.
 SATA.
 The 2.5″ SATA SSDs attached to the SATA 3 ports where as the M.2 SATA SSD uses the, well, M.2 slot.

 These have a max transfer speed of about 550 MB/s.
 However, since SATA ports are abundant on any given motherboard and since SATA SSDs are cheaper, they can be a great addition to your video editing setup.